HewlettPackard/oneview-ansible-collection/roles/oneview_san_manager/README.md

 Manage OneView San Manager resources.

 #### Synopsis
- Provides an interface to manage Fibre Channel Network resources.
+ Provides an interface to manage San Manager resources.
 Can create, update, and delete.

 #### Requirements (on the host that executes the module)
   * hpeOneView >= 5.4.0